whosonfirst/go-whosonfirst-spatial-www-sqlite/README.md

     	Enable the interactive /debug endpoint to query points and display results.
   -exclude value
     	Exclude (WOF) records based on their existential flags.
 Valid options are: ceased, deprecated, not-current, superseded.
+  -geojson-reader-uri string
+    	A valid whosonfirst/go-reader.Reader URI.
+Required if the -enable-geojson or -enable-www flags are set.
   -initial-latitude float
     	... (default 37.616906)
   -initial-longitude float